msrajawat298/Data-Structure-using-JS/Interview_prepration/RestAPi_interview.md

 - **REST (Representational State Transfer)**
     - REST is an architectural style for designing networked applications.
-    - It relies on a stateless, client-server, cacheable communications protocol, typically HTTP.
+    - It relies on a stateless, client-server, Cacheable communications protocol, typically HTTP.
     - RESTful systems are characterized by how they are stateless and separate the concerns of client and server.

 - **Key Principles of REST**